Penpak Sirikul: Biography

 Born in Chiang Mai, her real name is Wanphen Khuenkaeo.
 After winning a beauty contest when she was 19, Penpak became a swimsuit model.

 Penpak's first film in 1980 was Dok Sanoh Ban Chao (The sanoh flower blooms in the morning), a drama directed by Jazz Siam.
 That same year she starred opposite Sorapong Chatree in Fai Narok Khum Lokan (Hell fire).

-She had a son, age 30 in February 2012.
+She had a son at age 30 in February 2012.